 Open System Preferences and click on Security & Privacy, then select the FileVault tab.
 Check that it says 'FileVault is turned off for the disc [name of main hard drive]'.
 If not, click on the padlock icon in the bottom left, enter your password and click on Unlock.
 Now click Turn Off FileVault.

-Now choose the Erase tab and click Erase to wipe your hard drive.
-Note that this permanently erases all data on the hard drive so don't do this unless you've cloned the drive or are happy to never have to get something from that drive again.
+Note that this permanently erases all data on the hard drive so don't do this unless you've cloned the drive or are happy to never access anything on that drive again.

 When it's finished, exit the program by going to the top menu and selecting Disk Utility > Quit Disk Utility.